-Discover areas of your practice most vulnerable to attack and the steps you can take to become secure with this helpful cybersecurity action plan from our Evolve partner Mitigo.
+Discover the areas of your practice that are most vulnerable to attack and the steps you can take to become secure with this helpful cybersecurity action plan from our Evolve partner Mitigo.

-Millions of cyberattacks will take place across the UK in 2022 and many thousands of businesses, including accountancy firms, will be seriously damaged as a result.
+Millions of cyberattacks take place every year and many thousands of businesses, including accountancy firms, are seriously damaged as a result.

 The advancements in, and availability of attack technology and the use of AI (Artificial Intelligence) means that criminals can now discover and evaluate weak points in every business, whatever the sector, regardless of the size.
 For firms to effectively plan a defence against the attacks they must first understand where their vulnerabilities lie.